 Aggravated intimidation committed in furtherance of organized gang activities is the most serious level of the offense and is a Class 1 Felony, punishable 4-15 years in prison, periodic imprisonment of 3 to 4 years, or probation or conditional discharge of up to 4 years.
 In addition to a term of imprisonment, the court may also impose a fine of up to $25,000 for each offense, and/or restitution.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Illinois Extortion Laws

 If you've been charged with extortion, it's always important to remember that you're innocent unless the prosecution can prove the charges against you beyond a reasonable doubt.
-To know where you stand and to improve your chances of success, you should have an experienced criminal defense attorney on your side.
-Contact one today for a preliminary evaluation of your case at absolutely no charge to you.
+To know where you stand and to improve your chances of success, it's in your best interests to have an experienced criminal defense attorney on your side.

 Contact a qualified attorney.